Preference Assessments/Personality Tests

 Some versions of the test treat the two pairs of traits as absolute binaries that you are either wholly outgoing or wholly reserved.
 Or completely task-oriented or people-oriented.
 In real life, being outgoing is an extended-spectrum.
 Most people fall anywhere along that spectrum.
 The same is true for being people or task-oriented.
 People are a lot more nuanced than this test can prove.
 You also have to choose from several versions of the test.

 But it was Katharine Cook Briggs (1875–1968) and her daughter, Isabel Briggs Myers, who turned Carl Jung’s ideas into a psychological-based personality type system in the 1940s.
 It is important to point out that Katharine and Isabel had no formal training in psychology.
-And many have used this fact to discredit the test.
+As Psychology Today pointed out in their excellent article in defence of Myers Briggs, this has been the foundation many have used to discredit the test.

 With that said, the two took and renamed the following Carl Jung’s eight traits: